NicholiNoah/NicholiNoah/content/extended-reality/ToBeFree.md

   <div class="col-md-1">
   </div>
   <div class="col-md-10">
-    <p style="font-family: arial">Combining inspiration from Marcel Duchamp's "Readymades" ("Fountain", "Prelude to a Broken Arm") and Japanese tsukumogami (Shinto animism), "To Be Free" employs found objects to symbolize humanity in technology.
+    <p style="font-family: arial">Combining inspiration from <a href="https://en.wikipedia.org/wiki/Readymades_of_Marcel_Duchamp#:~:text=The%20readymades%20of%20Marcel%20Duchamp,the%20found%20object%20became%20art.">Marcel Duchamp's "Readymades"</a> (<a href="https://en.wikipedia.org/wiki/Fountain_(Duchamp)">"Fountain"</a>, <a href="https://en.wikipedia.org/wiki/In_Advance_of_the_Broken_Arm">"Prelude to a Broken Arm"</a>) and <a href="https://en.wikipedia.org/wiki/Tsukumogami">Japanese tsukumogami</a> <a href="https://www.japanese-wiki-corpus.org/Shinto/Animism.html">(Shinto animism)</a>, "To Be Free" employs found objects to symbolize humanity in technology.
 Each item acquired second hand, purchased at thrift stores or found on the side of the road.
 A connection of seemingly insignificant, unwanted objects thoughtfully assembled into an emotional story everyone can identify.</br>     Providing an immersive lesson in augmented reality history without the need for a device.</p>
   </div>
 </div>